Enyobeni Tavern disaster

-On 26 June 2022, 21 people died during celebrations at the Enyobeni Tavern, a shebeen in East London, Eastern Cape, South Africa.
+On the early morning hours of 26 June 2022, 21 people died during celebrations at the Enyobeni Tavern, a shebeen in East London, Eastern Cape, South Africa.
 Four more people were injured.
 No official causes of death have been publicly released.

 Background

 The Enyobeni Tavern is a two-storey building located in Scenery Park, East London, Eastern Cape, amidst densely populated residences.
 The building had received complaints from local residents due to its late opening hours and the noise from the building.
 Although the legal drinking age in South Africa is eighteen, the tavern reportedly served alcohol to minors.

 A promotional Facebook post for the weekend party at the tavern drew media attention after the incident as it concluded with "kuzofiwa", which, in a party context, is a slang term for, 'It’s going to be a great time'.
 Its literal translation in isiXhosa and isiZulu however, is: 'There is going to be death'.